-Residential development at Emplacement will create a new topography upon the existing undulating landscape.
-High and low PS4 POWER STATION ENTRY places should be emphasised by the scale of built form surrounding A balance of the bold and the intimate, Power Station Entry talks them.
-Links to Beelier Park add value to the residential offer.
-Pocket to both drivers and pedestrians.
-A gateway to a regional recreation, parks and integrated greenery with built form create a calming, residential and commercial district, the Power Station Entry is a natural feel throughout the precinct, despite the intensity of bold landmark on Cockburn Coast Road as well as a welcoming and development. comfortable pedestrian access point.
+PS4 POWER STATION ENTRY

+A balance of the bold and the intimate, Power Station Entry talks to both drivers and pedestrians.
+A gateway to a regional recreation, residential and commercial district, the Power Station Entry is a bold landmark on Cockburn Coast Road as well as a welcoming and comfortable pedestrian access point.